bydioeds/udemy-downloader/README.md

-  --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p quality for non-drm lectures)
+  --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p
-  --info                If specified, only course information will be printed, nothing will be downloaded --id-as-course-name   If specified, the course id will be used in place of the course name for the output directory.
-This is a 'hack' to reduce the path length
+                        quality for non-drm lectures) --info                If specified, only course information will be printed, nothing will be downloaded --id-as-course-name   If specified, the course id will be used in place of the course name for the output directory.
-  --save-to-file        If specified, course content will be saved to a file that can be loaded later with --load-from-file, this can reduce processing time (Note that asset links expire
+                        This is a 'hack' to reduce the path length --save-to-file        If specified, course content will be saved to a file that can be loaded later with --load- from-file, this can reduce processing time (Note that asset links expire after a certain amount of time) --load-from-file      If specified, course content will be loaded from a previously saved file with --save-to-file, this can reduce processing time (Note that asset links expire after a certain amount of time) --log-level LOG_LEVEL
-                        after a certain amount of time) --load-from-file      If specified, course content will be loaded from a previously saved file with --save-to-file, this can reduce processing time (Note that asset links expire after a certain amount of time) --log-level LOG_LEVEL
+                        Logging level: one of DEBUG, INFO, ERROR, WARNING, CRITICAL (Default is INFO) --browser {chrome,firefox,opera,edge,brave,chromium,vivaldi,safari}
-                        Logging level: one of DEBUG, INFO, ERROR, WARNING, CRITICAL (Default is INFO) -v, --version         show program's version number and exit
+                        The browser to extract cookies from (defaults to chrome) -v, --version         show program's version number and exit
 ```